GameStop's warning on EA's Star Wars game seen premature

-(Reuters) - Electronic Arts Inc (EA.O) has little to fear from retailer GameStop Corp’s (GME.N) warning about weak sales for EA’s just-released “Star Wars” title, with analysts agreeing it was too early to predict its success or failure.
+Nov 23 (Reuters) - Electronic Arts Inc has little to fear from retailer GameStop Corp’s warning about weak sales for EA’s just-released “Star Wars” title, with analysts agreeing it was too early to predict its success or failure.

 The videogame publisher’s shares fell as much as 7 percent on Monday after GameStop said its sales of “Star Wars: Battlefront” were weaker than anticipated.